Critical Practices for Anti-bias Education

 Participation in Mix It Up at Lunch Day

-Mix It Up is a Teaching Tolerance program designed to help students identify, question and cross social boundaries.
+Mix It Up is a Learning for Justice program designed to help students identify, question and cross social boundaries.
 Launched in 2001, Mix It Up recognizes that some of the deepest social divisions in schools are found in the cafeteria.
-Each fall, Teaching Tolerance sponsors a national Mix It Up at Lunch Day when schools around the country encourage students to move out of their comfort zones and share a meal with peers who are different from them.
+Each fall, Learning for Justice sponsors a national Mix It Up at Lunch Day when schools around the country encourage students to move out of their comfort zones and share a meal with peers who are different from them.

 10. Values-Based Behavior Management